jae0/bio.snowcrab/README.md

 ```

-A more expanded version, similar to what I use, can be found below:
+A more expanded version, similar to what we use, can be found below:

 https://github.com/jae0/aegis/blob/master/inst/scripts/example_Rprofile.R